Beef Cutting Questionnaire

 With a half or a whole beef this is not a problem.
 You can custom cut.
 For more information about beef cuts, go The Cook's Thesarus

 Please respond to these questions.
 Just cut and paste them into an email with your answers in CAPS.
-Please note that If you don't want any of the organ meat (liver, tongue, or heart) there is usually someone who wants it.

 1- How do you want your hamburger?
 Lean/normal?
 (Our young beefs are less fat than conventional feedyard beef and I would suggest normal.)